ghyoun/potato_films/README.md

 *"As an external developer, I want to access data using the FreshPotatoes API so that I can create film recommendations for my users based on their viewing history."*

-To satisfy this story: build a recommendations API endpoint that retrieves film recommendations based on a parent film’s id.
-The retrieved films should have been released within 15 years (± 15) of the parent.
+To satisfy this story: build a recommendations API endpoint that retrieves film recommendations based on a given film id.
+The retrieved films should have been released within **15 years (± 15 years)** of the parent.
 The endpoint should allow developers to:

-* Order
-* Paginate
+* Paginate by offset
-* Set a maximum number of returned records
+* Limit number of returned records

-In order of relevance, the recommended films returned should include films with the same:
+Ordered by relevance, the recommended films returned should include films with the same:

-1. genre, director, and cast members
+1. genre
-2. genre and director
+2. director
-3. director
+3. cast members
-4. genre and release year
-5. genre

 ###### List Recommendations

-Returns a list of top-rated films released within 15 years (± 15 years) related to the matched film.
+Returns a list of top-rated films released within **15 years (± 15 years)** related to the matched film.

 ```

-GET /recommendations/:film_id
+GET /films/:film_id/recommendations

 ```